newrelic/newrelic-java-agent/instrumentation/opentelemetry-sdk-extension-autoconfigure-1.28.0/README.md

       # Default is true.
       enabled: true

+      # Timeout in milliseconds for sending each dimensional metrics batch.
+      # Default is 10,000 ms
+      export_timeout: 10000

       # Export interval in milliseconds for dimensional metrics.
+      # Note that export_interval must be greater than, or equal to, export_timeout.
       # Default is 60,000 ms
       export_interval: 60000

-      # Timeout in milliseconds for sending each dimensional metrics batch.
-      # Default is 10,000 ms
-      export_timeout: 10000

       # A comma-delimited string of OpenTelemetry Meters (e.g. "MeterName1,MeterName2") whose signals should be included.
       # By default, all Meters are included.
 This will override any default Meter excludes in the agent, effectively re-enabling them.